epam/edp-install/docs/faq.md

 It's not recommended to set the value above 10.

-## How To Change the Lifespan of an Access Token That Is Used for Headlamp and 'oidc-login' Plugin?
+## How To Change the Lifespan of an Access Token That Is Used for EDP Portal and 'oidc-login' Plugin?

 Change the Access Token Lifespan: go to your Keycloak and select *Openshift realm* > *Realm settings* > *Tokens* > *Access Token Lifespan* > set a new value to the field and save this change.